1099: tax form you fill out to report self-employment earnings, interest and dividends, government payments, and other forms of income

 Class (of property): there are three classes of property that are formed by consolidating the 15 categories into like-use groups.
 They are Residential (R1, R2, MHU, MHL, V1 and V2), commercial/industrial (COMM, CMA and IND), and open land (Farm, Wood and MISC).
 The class grouping is used when equalization results are not reliable for smaller category groupings.

 Coefficient of Dispersion (COD): a measure of uniformity of appraisals for all properties on the Grand List.
 E.g. if a town has valued every property at 100% FMV (every property has an assessment to FMV ration of 100%), there is 0 dispersion.
 Similarly, if every property is assessed at 80% of FMV, there is 0 dispersion.
 However, if the town average assessment to sales ratio is 80% but individual assessments vary markedly either above or below the average, then the disparity of assessments will reflect in a COD greater than 0%.
 Zero is a perfect COD score and indicates absolute fairness insofar as every taxpayer is appraised at the same percentage of FMV.
 The higher the number, the greater the dispersion (or disparity in how properties are assessed).
 Because of market fluctuations, a COD less than 10 is unusual.
 Statistically, it is the average absolute deviation of a group of numbers from the mean expressed as a percentage of the median.
+Vermont municipalities must reappraise the properties in their town when the COD rises above 20.
+(32 V.S.A. § 4041(a)).

 Commercial: for purposes of property valuation, property used for commercial purposes such as office space or retail space; does not include rental of up to 4-unit structures

 Common Level of Appraisal (CLA): a measure of how close a municipality’s local appraisals are to the actual Fair Market Value.
 The CLA is used to equalize education taxes statewide with the goal of having properties of equal value pay equal amounts of school taxes.
-VT municipalities must reappraise the properties in their town when the CLA falls below 85% (32 V.S.A. § 4041(a).
+VT municipalities must reappraise the properties in their town when the CLA falls below 85% % or rises above 115% (32 V.S.A. § 4041(a)).
 A town’s CLA has no effect on the amount of property taxes owed on the town portion of a property tax bill.
 In VT law, it is “the ration of the aggregate value of local education property tax Grand List to the aggregate value of the equalized education property tax Grand List.”
 (32 V.S.A. § 5401(3))

 Compensation: wages, commissions, tips, fees, or self-employment income from services rendered